 It has only been three years since the MCHM chemical spill that left 300,000 people in central West Virginia without water.
 While it is true the MCHM leaked from a tank at Freedom Industries (a chemical storage facility), contrary to former Governor Tomblin’s exclamations that this had nothing to do with coal, this was a chemical only used by the coal industry to “wash” coal for market.

 Last June, while on a tour of the former Freedom Industries site, not one, but two WV DEP officials commented that since there was such a small number of people on the tour, the issue must be “finally dying down.”
 I guess since they’ve torn down the tanks, it’s out of sight out of mind for the people.

 Even during the MCHM crisis, people seemed to forget that just months before, in September, a chemical called DT-50-D turned an entire river white in Boone County when it burst from its container at a coal prep plant owned by the now non-existent Patriot Coal.
-Then there was another spill of 100,000 gallons of coal slurry from a site also owned by Patriot into a tributary of the Kanawha River a month after the MCHM spill.
+Then there was another spill of over 100,000 gallons of coal slurry from a site also owned by Patriot into a tributary of the Kanawha River a month after the MCHM spill.